Data-Driven Grasp Synthesis - A Survey: Grasping Unknown Objects

 Opposed to the above mentioned techniques, \citet{Bone:08} make no prior assumption about the shape of the object.
 They apply shape carving for the purpose of grasping with a parallel-jaw gripper.
 After obtaining a model of the object, they search for a pair of reasonably flat and parallel surfaces that are best suited for this kind of manipulator.
 An object reconstructed with this method is shown in Fig.~\ref{fig:unknown:shapeCarving}.

 \citet{Lippiello:2013} present a related approach for grasping an unknown object with a multi-fingered hand.
 The authors first record a number of views from around the object.
 Based on the object bounding box in each view, a polyhedron is defined that overestimates the visual object hull and is then approximated by a quadric.
 A pre-grasp shape is defined in which the fingertip contacts on the quadric are aligned with its two minor axes.
 This grasp is then refined given the local surface shape close to the contact point.
 This process is alternating with the refinement of the object shape through an elastic surface model.
 The quality of the grasps is evaluated by classic metrics.
 As previously discussed, it is not clear how well these metrics predict the outcome of a grasp.
-It remains to be shown whether grasps synthesized in this way are more successful than e.g. the just closing the fingers in the pre-grasp configuration.